 The Police Department offers a free bike registration for citizens of James City County.
 The program is designed to help deter theft of bicycles and to assist police in returning recovered bicycles.
 To register for this program, you must complete a registration form and make an appointment with a Community Services Unit officer who will verify the information provided.
 Registration forms are available online (below) and at the following locations:

 Bike Beat - 4640 Monticello Avenue (Monticello Marketplace)

 James City County Law Enforcement Center - 4600 Opportunity Way

 Child ID cards are free identification cards for children.
 One of the most helpful tools for local law enforcement when searching for a lost child is a recent photograph.
 Child IDs contain both a photo and fingerprint of the child along with physical descriptors that could be helpful if they ever became lost.
-Child ID events are held routinely at various locations throughout the county or by appointment.
+Child ID events are held at various locations throughout the County or by appointment.